misskey-dev/misskey/packages/misskey-js/etc/misskey-js.api.md

     });
     // (undocumented)
     close(): void;
-    // Warning: (ae-forgotten-export) The symbol "NonSharedConnection" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     disconnectToChannel(connection: NonSharedConnection): void;
     // (undocumented)
     heartbeat(): void;
     // (undocumented)
     ping(): void;
-    // Warning: (ae-forgotten-export) The symbol "SharedConnection" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     removeSharedConnection(connection: SharedConnection): void;
-    // Warning: (ae-forgotten-export) The symbol "Pool" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     removeSharedConnectionPool(pool: Pool): void;
     // (undocumented)